MCHF & WHC HALL OF FAME INDUCTEE 2015

 Henry Albert Scobee was born March 5, 1927, in Allen County, Kansas, the second child of George and Flossie (Faulkner) Scobee.
 In the spring of 1930, the family moved to a homestead in Converse County, Wyoming.
 Their house was a one room tar paper shack with a wooden floor built by Henry’s father.
 There was no electricity or running water.
 Henry and his brothers, Bill and Clarence, went to school in Verse, Wyoming.
 His sister, Georgia, was born on the homestead.

-Henry was finishing fourth grade in the spring of 1937, when the family moved near Sheridan, Wyoming.
+Henry was finishing fourth grade in the spring of 1937 when the family moved near Sheridan, Wyoming.
 His sister, Rosie, was born that year.
 In 1939, Henry’s dad leased a farm on Soldier Creek.
 On the farm, along with the horses and milk cows, they had chickens and about 300 sheep.
-Henry finished 6th, 7th and 8th grades at the Soldier Creek School.
-While they lived there Henry’s dad taught his sons how to break horses.
+Henry finished sixth, seventh, and eighth grades at Soldier Creek School.
+While they lived there, Henry’s dad taught his sons how to break horses.

 In 1949, Hank was asked to help Jack Willey and J. C. “Junior” Smith get their 600 head of steers to the Billings stockyards.
 The steers were on Cow Creek in the Bears Paw Mountains.
 They trailed the steers to the Missouri River, swam them across at the McClelland Ferry, trailed them on to Winifred and put them on a train to Billings.

-In 1949, while working at the SU, Hank met his future wife, Lauretta Bradley, a cook on the N Bar Ranch.
-The N Bar Ranch was owned by the same company that owned the SU Ranch, so they used the same cowboy crew for the roundup.
+While working at the SU, Hank met his future wife, Lauretta Bradley, a cook on the N Bar Ranch.
+The N Bar Ranch was owned by the same company that owned the SU Ranch, so N Bar used the same cowboy crew for the roundup.
 Hank and Lauretta married in May 1951, at the foreman’s house on the SU Ranch.
 They moved to the Long Tail Camp on Rotten Grass Creek (west of Lodge Grass) to work for Bill Greenough, manager of the Antler Ranch.
-In the summer time Hank rode on the steers.
-In the winter time he fed cake to the steers.
+In the summer, Hank rode on the steers.
+In the winter, he fed cake to the steers.
 Hank worked for the Antler Ranch until they lost their lease on the land on Rotten Grass Creek.

 In 1953, Hank took a job at the EV Ranch, working for Barbara and Joe Hope (Sam McDowell’s daughter and son-in-law).
 It was located off Highway 314, between Busby and Decker, Montana.
 In 1954, Hank took a job for the Belton Evans Ranch on Pass Creek near Parkman, Wyoming, just south of the Montana state line.
 They stayed there for 1½ years.

 The Padlock Ranch leased the Little OW Ranch from Kendrick Cattle Company.
 It was located on Tullock Creek, 20 miles east of Hardin, Montana.
-In February 1963, the Padlock offered Hank the opportunity to be foreman of that part of the Ranch.
+In February 1963, the Padlock offered Hank the opportunity to be foreman of that part of the ranch.
 It had five cow camps along 10 miles of Tullock Creek.
-The headquarters of that ranch was called the Ceded Strip.
-Hank was the foreman there for the next 15 years.
-They ran about 3,700 head of cows.
-They branded about 3,300 calves each spring.
-During the first few years Lauretta cooked for the branding crew.
-Then Hank hired a cook, set up a chuck wagon, a cook tent, fly and a bed tent for the men so they didn’t have go back home each night.
+The headquarters was called the Ceded Strip.
+Hank was foreman there for 15 years.
+They ran about 3,700 head of cows and branding about 3,300 calves each spring.
+During the first few years, Lauretta cooked for the branding crew.
+Hank later hired a cook, set up a chuck wagon, a cook tent, fly and a bed tent for the men so they didn’t have go back home each night.

 Hank was not only known as a good cowboy, but also a good judge of livestock.
 And he had a reputation for riding the horses that no one else would ride.
-Because of his lifelong knowledge of horses Hank became the horse buyer for the Padlock for a few years.
-In the late 1970s and early 1980s he went to the auction yards in Billings to buy horses for the Ranch.
-In 1989, during the State of Montana Centennial, Hank was designated a “Montana Centennial Cowboy”.
+Because of his lifelong knowledge of horses Hank became the horse buyer for the Padlock.
+In the late 1970s and early 1980s, he went to the auction yards in Billings to buy horses for the ranch.
+In 1989, during the State of Montana Centennial, Hank was designated a “Montana Centennial Cowboy.”